zonuexe/vitepress-slides/README.md

 The bundled stylesheet includes both the Tailwind utility layer for the catalog UI and the slide viewer styles (e.g. `slide-text-*`, `back-link`).
 Import `@zonuexe/vitepress-slides/styles` once from your custom theme entry as shown above, and make sure your VitePress project already has Tailwind/PostCSS configured so the directives in that file can be processed.

+### Example

+See `examples/vitepress/` for a minimal VitePress site wired to this package.
+It boots the catalog/detail components, runs the slide-data/pdf-assets/oembed plugins, and embeds the `examples/slide-pdf.js` viewer inside an `<iframe>`.
+Use it as a reference implementation when integrating into your own docs.

 ## API

 ### Plugins